felixarntz/attachment-taxonomies/readme.txt

 = Where should I submit my support request? =

-I preferably take support requests as [issues on Github](https://github.com/felixarntz/attachment-taxonomies/issues), so I would appreciate if you created an issue for your request there.
-However, if you don't have an account there and do not want to sign up, you can of course use the [wordpress.org support forums](https://wordpress.org/support/plugin/attachment-taxonomies) as well.
+For regular support requests, please use the [wordpress.org support forums](https://wordpress.org/support/plugin/attachment-taxonomies).
+If you have a technical issue with the plugin where you already have more insight on how to fix it, you can also [open an issue on GitHub instead](https://github.com/felixarntz/attachment-taxonomies/issues).

 = How can I contribute to the plugin? =

-If you're a developer and you have some ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [Github repository for the plugin](https://github.com/felixarntz/attachment-taxonomies).
+If you have ideas to improve the plugin or to solve a bug, feel free to raise an issue or submit a pull request in the [GitHub repository for the plugin](https://github.com/felixarntz/attachment-taxonomies).
+Please stick to the [contributing guidelines](https://github.com/felixarntz/attachment-taxonomies/blob/main/CONTRIBUTING.md).

 You can also contribute to the plugin by translating it.
 Simply visit [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/attachment-taxonomies) to get started.